dropwizard/dropwizard/docs/source/manual/core.rst

 Advanced JSON
 -------------

-Not all JSON representations map nicely to the objects your service deals with, so it's sometimes necessary to use custom serializers and deserializers.
+Not all JSON representations map nicely to the objects your application deals with, so it's sometimes necessary to use custom serializers and deserializers.
 Just annotate your object like this:

 .. code-block:: java